adriangs1996/nextx.repository/README.md

 * Dependency Injection: The whole framework is built around this concept.
 The goal is never to instantiate an object by hand, let see if we can achieve that.
-Right now uses *Inject* as the Container, maybe we need to jump to a custom one later on
+Right now uses *Inject* as the Container, maybe we need to jump to a custom one later on.
+* CQRS

 ## Features